- Impairment-based cancer rehabilitation and therapeutic exercise

 A multi-centre randomized trial examining the efficacy of night-time compression as a self-management intervention for breast cancer related lymphedema.
 Principal investigator: Dr. McNeely.
 Centres: Edmonton: Cross Cancer Institute; Calgary: Tom Baker Cancer Centre (Holy Cross site); Vancouver: University of British Columbia.

-Funding: Investigator Initiated Trials Grant from the Alberta Cancer Foundation and Canadian Institutes of Health Research
+Funding: Investigator Initiated Trials: Alberta Cancer Foundation and Canadian Institutes of Health Research

 3. Multidisciplinary Team Intervention in Cardio-Oncology (TITAN)